 Hybrid Cloud Computing is using portions of Cloud Computing and traditional internal network equipment.
 For most companies, this is the most practical use of Cloud Computing.

 Hybrid Cloud Computing has no requirements as to what must services it include, which gives businesses the flexibility to examine what functionality Cloud Computing has to offer and having a solution designed to keep components of the business’s traditional network structure while incorporating improvements made possible through Hybrid Cloud Computing.
 Hybrid Cloud Computing gives businesses the ability to incorporate Cloud Computing that fit within the company’s policies, yield the greatest return, competitive advantages, and reduce risks and limitations a traditional network has on businesses.

 For some companies, Hybrid Cloud Computing may involve using Cloud Storage as seen in Cloud Computing for Disaster Recovery.
-Other companies will use Hybrid Cloud Computing to free up cash by not having to buy their own server, and instead have a monthly agreement for a server to be physically at their office (yes in their building and not in some datacenter somewhere).
-In this Hybrid Computing Model the company will pay a monthly fee which will often include the maintenance done on the server, technical support for the company, local and office backups of the server data.
-Data that is stored offsite by default is compressed and encrypted prior to sending the data offsite "in the cloud".
+Other companies will use Hybrid Cloud Computing to free up cash by not having to buy their own server and instead have a monthly agreement for a server to be physically at their office (yes in their building and not in a data center somewhere).
+In this Hybrid Computing Model, the company will pay a monthly fee which will often include the maintenance done on the server, technical support for the company, local and office backups of the server data.
+Data that is stored offsite by default is compressed and encrypted prior to sending the data offsite “in the cloud.”